MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

    Answers use Viva Topics to organize questions and identify people associated with certain topics to help route those questions.
    For Viva Engage customers to gain these benefits, we're integrating Viva Topics into Viva Engage experiences, which involves migrating Viva Engage topics to Viva Topics.
 There's no requirement for users to have a paid Viva Topics license to migrate their topics or to use Answers.
 Learn more about [the migration](/viva/topics/topic-experiences-yammer)and the [Viva Topics experience](https://support.microsoft.com/topic/viva-topics-experience-in-yammer-8e85bc0d-086e-49a2-974b-39f60129257d).

-> [!NOTE] Customers awaiting topics migration can
-> request to get Answers enablement prioritized, which may include Native Mode support or Viva Engage Topics migration to Viva Topics.
+   Customers awaiting topics migration can request to get Answers enablement prioritized, which may include Native Mode support or Viva Engage Topics migration to Viva Topics.
 Contact your customer account manager or Microsoft Viva Engage support to file a support ticket.

 - **The Viva Engage app is set up**